nvecoven/nmd_net/README.md

 NMDNET is a Python library which implements the tests and benchmarks carried for https://arxiv.org/abs/1812.09113.

+## Important note

+There are currently two directories in this repository.
+The CleanCode repository contains code that should be clean and readable whil the SourceCode repository contains the code as it was developped for running the benchmarks in the article.
+Some changes have been made in the code of the "CleanCode" repository and are currently being tested, to make sure that a bug has not been introduced.
+Until verification of the results, the SourceCode will be available to make sure that the article's results are reproducible.

 ## Usage

-Go into the top level directory, that is "cd .../nmd_net".
+Go into the source code directory, that is "cd .../nmd_net/SourceCode/".
 From that directory, launch the "meta_rl_launcher" as:

 ```bash
 ./ReinforcementLearning/Training/meta_rl_launcher.py